Overview

 Our Master’s in International Business programme explores the world of business with modules, such as cross-cultural management, leadership in different international contexts and ethical considerations in business, that equip you to manage successfully and rise to the challenges of a complex and interconnected world.
 The curriculum provides you with the tools to remove obstacles and achieve success abroad.

 The course delivers top-level academic theory and professionally relevant education.
-You’ll study the foundations of international business and management, including strategy, marketing, finance and accounting.
+You’ll study the foundations of international business and management, including strategy, marketing, finance, accounting and supply chain.
 You have an opportunity to apply your learning through a compulsory, internationally-focused project and a choice of specialist electives, including some based abroad.

 Your lecturers have world-class international business expertise and practical research experience.
 You’ll study in London, where you’ll benefit from our close links to international businesses and access to industry practitioners and guest speakers.